 UV: 3 (Moderate)

 Sunset: 6:53 PM

 WSW 9 km/h

 Chance of showers

-Mainly cloudy with 40 percent chance of showers early this evening.
 Clearing late this evening.
-Wind southwest 20 km/h becoming light early this evening.
-Low 12.
+Wind west 20 km/h gusting to 40 becoming light this evening.
+Low plus 4.

 CBC News: Weather Centre